 Importance to Humans

 In Florida, the commercial sale of bonefish is prohibited.
-Bonefish caught by recreational fishers must be larger than 18 inches (45.7 cm), with a bag limit set at one fish per angler per day.
+Per regulations passed by the Florida Fish and Wildlife Conservation Commission in 2013, bonefish caught by recreational fishers must be released.
 This minimum length is less than the minimum length that the female must reach to be sexually mature.
 However, like the tarpon, permit, and other gamefish of the western Atlantic, bonefish provide the base for a large charter industry in Florida, the Bahamas, and throughout the Caribbean.
 Thus, most bonefish guides and anglers esteem the bonefish to such a degree that bonefish are nearly always released unharmed.
 Most mortality attributed to human activity occurs from injuries incurred when being landed, such as “gut hooking” or sharks that take advantage of the hooked fish.
 Although this is considered an important game fish, the flesh is bony and not highly prized.

 Danger to Humans